Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 ```

 the next steps is to prepare our docker.
-first we need to create 3 repo in ERC.
+first we need to create 3 repo in ECR.
 1st for Python, 2nd for backend-flask and 3rd for frontend-react-js

 First we need to login to ECR using the following command (Note this has to be done everytime you need to connect to ECR)
 ```